Salmon: Beavers

-Beavers' dams are able to nurture salmon juveniles in estuarine tidal marshes where the salinity is less than 10 ppm.
+Beaver dams are able to nurture salmon juveniles in estuarine tidal marshes where the salinity is less than 10 ppm.
 Beavers build small dams of generally less than 2 ft high in channels in the myrtle zone.
 These dams can be overtopped at high tide and hold water at low tide.
-This provides refuges for juvenile salmon so they do not have to swim into large channels where they are subject to predation.
+This provides refuges for juvenile salmon so they do not have to swim into large channels where they are subject to predation by larger fish.

 Lampreys

 It has been discovered that rivers which have seen a decline or disappearance of anadromous lampreys, loss of the lampreys also affects the salmon in a negative way.
 Like salmon, anadromous lampreys stop feeding and die after spawning, and their decomposing bodies release nutrients into the stream.
 Also, along with species like rainbow trout and Sacramento sucker, lampreys clean the gravel in the rivers during spawning.
 Their larvae, called ammocoetes, are filter feeders which contribute to the health of the waters.
 They are also a food source for the young salmon, and being fattier and oilier, it is assumed predators prefer them over salmon offspring, taking off some of the predation pressure on smolts.
 Adult lampreys are also the preferred prey of seals and sea lions, which can eat 30 lampreys to every salmon, allowing more adult salmon to enter the rivers to spawn without being eaten by the marine mammals.